 The View Management module controls the list of views being managed by Configuration Manager.
 All the views currently being managed appear in the list.
 You can add new views to the list and remove views that you no longer want to manage from the list.
+For details, see "View Refresh Rate" (on page 48).

 For each managed view, you should define the managed CI types in the view.
 You can only authorize changes in managed CI types.
-The nonmanaged CI types appear faded in the view.
+The non-managed CI types appear faded in the view.
 A CI type can be managed in different views at one time; however, the same composite CI should not be managed in more than one view.
 If a CI in one managed view is also managed in a different view, a warning message indicates the other views in which the CI is managed.